5 FAM 460

 (7) Take no further action and recommend the case be closed.

 c.
-If the CRG determines that there is minimal risk for the potential misuse of PII involved in a breach, it must advise the PPGB and take no further action unless the PPGB decides otherwise.
+If the CRG determines that there is minimal risk for the potential misuse of PII involved in a breach, no further action is necessary.

 d.
 The Bureau of Comptroller and Global Financial Services (CGFS) must be consulted concerning the cost implications of proposed mitigation measures.

 e.
 The Under Secretary of Management (M), pursuant to Delegation of Authority DA-198, or other duly delegated official, makes final decisions regarding notification of the breach.
-Notification, including provision of credit monitoring services, also may be made pursuant to bureau-specific procedures consistent with this policy and OMB M-07-16 requirements that have been approved in advance by the PPGB and/or the Under Secretary for Management (M).
+Notification, including provision of credit monitoring services, also may be made pursuant to bureau-specific procedures consistent with this policy and OMB M-17-12 requirements that have been approved in advance by the CRG and/or the Under Secretary for Management (M).

 5 FAM 468.6 Notification and Delayed Notification